xentac/fair_fight_scouter/README.md

 # Frequently Asked Questions

+## I'm concerned about giving you my api key.
+Why don't you do everything in script?
+Why send the api key to your server at all?

+There are actually several reasons.

+1. Firstly to prevent abuse I need to authenticate the requests somehow and identify the user.
+The easiest way to do this is to use an api key.
+2. In order to calculate the FF value of a fight between yourself and your opponent I need your battle score, and it needs to be accurate
+3. The database is populated with battle scores collected through the accurate calculation of recent battles.
+If the userscript pulled the attack logs and fed them to the server I would also need to somehow ensure it isn't maliciously modified to poison the database.
+It's a lot easier for me to pull the logs from the torn api than for me to sent logs by torn users and somehow architect a system thats resistant to a few users who may desire to abuse the system by feeding me fraudlent results.
+4. It's actually easier for me to do everything in the backend.
+Doing everything in the userscript is challenging.
+It needs to be in javascript, using standard libraries, running in multiple tabs, in various browsers, possibly using old or broken versions of my userscript.
+In contrast the backend can be any technology stack I want, using any libraries, running in a controlled environment which I can update and synchronise as required.
+It's significantly easier to put the work into the backend and leave the frontend as light as possible.

+The main reason I suspect this is asked is because people are worried about sending their api key to an external service.
+I understand this concern and suggest the following for consideration:

+1. If I were doing anything improper with these keys then I expect I will be fedded pretty quickly, and I'm keen for that not to happen.
+2. The keys don't have to be limited keys, they can be custom keys to limit your exposure.
+The only thing the key is needed for is to pull your battle stats and see your attack history (and to identify who you are).
+If you're interested in making a custom key then read the obligatory warning section which describes how to do that.
+3. Your key isn't stored anywhere on my system.
+At most it's held in memory for as long as required, and hashed with a salt so I can locally validate your key without constantly hitting torn servers (note that the process of hashing your api key with a salt makes it practically irreversible, so I can store it and not worry about anyone taking the value and extracting your api_key from it)

 ## How frequently will you use my key?

 Your key is primarily required to pull back your attack logs and battle score.
 It should be used once every 10-60 minutes